Charlie wrote in with an interesting question.

 Is that worth it?
 It really depends on the things that you buy.
 I will say that the larger your family is, the more likely it is that you’ll find Prime to be worthwhile.

 Another factor is the video streaming service.
 If you’re a Netflix subscriber, this might be a deal-breaker for you.
 Amazon Prime provides a video streaming service with content that largely (but not completely) overlaps Netflix.
-Most of the items that my family enjoys on Netflix streaming is also available on Amazon streaming.
-If you’re spending $9 a month on Netflix streaming, take a serious look at Amazon Prime, as it might actually save you money to switch (as the cost per month of Amazon Prime is about $7).
+Most of the content that my family enjoys on Netflix streaming is also available on Amazon streaming.
+If you’re spending $10 a month on Netflix streaming, take a serious look at Amazon Prime, as it might actually save you money to switch (as the cost per month of Amazon Prime is about $9 – and you still get the free shipping).

-The Kindle lending library is pretty secondary.
+Prime Reading (formerly Kindle Lending Library) is pretty secondary.
 If you have a Kindle, it’s worth looking at simply because it gives you access to more “free” books, but I don’t think the value there is worth a significant amount.

 I think the value of Prime really comes down to two questions.